ogranada/Leopardus/README.md

 Simple Tutorial
 ---------------

-The Base activiti classes are BaseFragmentsActivity and BaseDrawerFragmentsActivity, you can Inject views and methods and menu items.
+The Base activity classes are BaseFragmentsActivity and BaseDrawerFragmentsActivity, you can Inject views, methods and menu items.

 ```